 The released capacity for freight transport has been argued to be one of the benefits of the construction of HSR infrastructure in Sweden.
 To conclude this exercise, we recalculate the minimum demand volumes compatible with a positive NPV including the alleged benefits derived from the release of capacity for freight transport.
-The results do not show any dramatic change with respect to the demand threshold.
-Again, there are some cases in which social benefits are below variable costs.
+The results do not show any dramatic change with respect to the previous demand threshold.